 Mental Health Care Providers

 Living with a medical condition such as obesity can sometimes affect your mental health.
 To locate a counselor to help cope with the stress of living with obesity, use this directory from the Licensed Professional Counselors of North Carolina.

 Clinical trials are research studies that examine whether a medical treatment or device is safe and effective for human beings.
 Many of the drugs and therapies available today are the result of clinical trials.
 To learn more, and to decide whether participating in a clinical trial is right for you, visit ClinicalTrials.gov, a service of the U.S. National Institutes of Health.

 There are a lot of support groups, advocacy organizations, blogs, social media, and news sources to help you cope with obesity.
 The obesity community is made up of patients, caregivers, health care providers, and associations who offer support and share their knowledge to anyone touched by obesity.
 This page by Overeaters Anonymous lets you to search for online meetings, telephone meetings and local face-to-face meetings.

-Obesity Supplies: Information about financial assistance with obesity supplies and related health care items and services can be found at the Partnership for Prescription Assistance.
+Obesity Supplies: Information about financial assistance with obesity supplies and related health care items and services can be found at the Get Prescription Help (Partnership for Prescription Assistance).

 Free and Reduced Cost Clinics: Use this directory to search over 300 free and reduced cost clinics across North Carolina by location, hours of operation, insurance accepted (private, Medicaid, uninsured etc.) and type of service provided.